RickCogley/memriki/README.md

 ## What is this site?

-Welcome to my topical tips site, a kind of _aide-mémoire_ for topics I'm interested in.
-Select the doc from the sidebar.
+Welcome to **«memriki»** my topical tips site, a kind of _aide-mémoire_ for any of the topics I'm interested in.

+**☜☜☜ Select the tips doc to browse from the sidebar.**